Turningl/PFA_pytorch/README.md

 ## Contributing
-The first author for this job is Junxu Liu.
+This work is by Junxu Liu.
 If you have any questions about this article, please contact junxu_liu@ruc.edu.cn

 If you have any questions about this code, please contact me zl16035056@163.com